 Can the semolina flour used in baking be used for semolina porridge?

 Yes, a big yes!
 In fact, I prefer using semolina flour in place of semolina and it’s their family (cream of wheat, malt o meal, creamy wheat) because the resulting texture is simply amazing.

 Breakfast Semolina Porridge

-- Simmer gently and stir frequently to prevent the porridge from developing lumps. until the semolina becomes tender with a porridge consistency.
+- Simmer gently and stir frequently to prevent the porridge until the semolina becomes tender with a porridge consistency.

-- Add the butter, and continue to simmer until the porridge reaches your desired consistency.
+- Stir in the butter and simmer until the porridge reaches your desired consistency.

-- Serve and top with some fruits then drizzle some honey over it or simply add any other sweetener of your choice.
+- Serve and top with some fruits, then drizzle some honey over it or add any other sweetener.

 Thanks for stopping by.
 Let’s connect!

 You can find me on Facebook, and Instagram.
 I love keeping in touch with all of you!

 If you make this Breakfast Semolina Porridge, I’d love to see pictures of your creations on Instagram and Facebook. #cheflolaskitchen